Bob Carr: Leader of the opposition (1988–1995)

-The Unsworth Labor government was defeated in a landslide in March 1988, in the context of a 'time for a change' sentiment after 12 years of Labor.
+The Unsworth Labor government was defeated in March 1988, in the context of a 'time for a change' sentiment after 12 years of Labor.
 Carr was interested in international relations, and his long-term ambition was to enter federal politics and become Minister for Foreign Affairs.

 However, following the election Carr was pressured by his own right–wing faction to stand for the leadership.
 Further, the party organisation did not want Laurie Brereton as leader; he would go on to represent the federal seat of Kingsford Smith, which Carr viewed as his path to federal politics.
 Thus Carr reluctantly agreed to become Leader of the Opposition, as revealed in his diary entries from the time:

 Despite his misgivings, Carr's performance as Opposition Leader gained approval in the party.
 Polling in the lead-up to the 1991 election predicted another heavy defeat.
 However, Labor regained all but one of the seats lost at the previous election.
 As a result, while the Coalition won 52 per cent of the two-party vote, Labor scored a 10-seat swing and came up only four seats short of Carr becoming Premier.
 Greiner was forced into a minority government with the support of independents.

 In 1992 Greiner resigned following adverse findings against him from the Independent Commission Against Corruption.
 John Fahey replaced him as premier, but was hampered by his need to negotiate with independents.
 For the 1995 election, Carr focused the campaign on a select group of key seats.
 At that election, Labor took three seats off the Coalition, allowing Carr to become premier with a bare majority of one seat.

 In 1992 federal Liberal leader John Hewson controversially attacked Carr for his lack of family life when compared to Fahey: "You've got to be suspicious of a guy that doesn't drive, doesn't like kids and things like that.
 When he's up against a full-blooded Australian like John Fahey, he hasn't got a hope", but was later forced to withdraw his remarks.

 Bob and Helena Carr did not respond to Hewson's attack.
-Bob Carr however did expressed his frustration with the Hewson attack in his diary:
+Bob Carr however did express his frustration with the Hewson attack in his diary:

 "What a business to be in where your private life gets blasted all over the media…In the middle of an assault like this one feels crushed; you want to crouch at home; you wonder why friends don’t ring".

 For the entirety of his Opposition Leadership, Carr was his own Shadow Treasurer due to Greiner and Fahey being their own Treasurers.

-Carr kept Treasury in 1993 when Fahey relinquish Treasury to Peter Collins but Carr instead assigned Finance spokesman Michael Egan to tackle Collins.
+Carr kept Treasury in 1993 when Fahey relinquished Treasury to Peter Collins, but Carr instead assigned Finance spokesman Michael Egan to tackle Collins.